 The Collapse of Primary Education

 The situation in primary education is equally dire.
-While girls under 12 are still allowed to attend school, the total number of in primary education plummeted by 1.1 million, with 5.7 million students enrolled in 2022, compared to 6.8 million in 2019.
+While girls under 12 are still allowed to attend school, the total number of students in primary education plummeted by 1.1 million, with 5.7 million students enrolled in 2022, compared to 6.8 million in 2019.
 The decision to ban female teachers from teaching boys has worsened an already existing teacher shortage, further discouraging parents from sending their children to school.
 In a nation already struggling with economic instability, this decline in school attendance risks triggering a rise in child labor and early marriages.

 The Human Toll